Feyerabend/bb/workbook/projects/ch02/fm/FM.md

 ## fm.py

-*Project: Enhance this interpreter, transforming it into a “functional machine” inspired by Lisp, and experiment with various samples to explore its capabilities further.*
+*Project: Enhance this interpreter, transforming it into a "functional machine" inspired by Lisp, and experiment with various samples to explore its capabilities further.*
+*Prerequisites: A basic understanding of functional programming concepts.*

 ### Overview